EtishaGarg/web3-twitter-accounts-to-follow/README.md

 This project can be used to track the list of anything you want.
 Right now, I'm using this project to cover the list of twitter accounts to follow to get great content on Web3 It has 3 main features :
-  1. Heart - If you specifically love a creator, you can heart them
+  ## 1. Heart -
+      If you specifically love a creator, you can heart them
+  ## 2. Delete -
-  2. Deelete - If you want to delete any name from the list
+      If you want to delete any name from the list
-  3. Update - If you have mistakenly enetered a wrong name, you can edit it as well.
+  ## 3. Update -
+      If you have mistakenly enetered a wrong name, you can edit it as well.

 # Getting Started with Create React App